microsoft/mu_plus/UefiTestingPkg/FunctionalSystemTests/MemoryAttributeProtocolFuncTestApp/Readme.md

-MdePkg is the ideal place for this test, but because the AARCH64 PageSplitTest relies on ArmLib to get the translation table base address and TCR, this test is in the UefiTestingPkg to avoid circular repo dependencis in Project Mu.
+MdePkg is the ideal place for this test, but because the AARCH64 PageSplitTest relies on ArmLib to get the translation table base address and TCR, this test is in the UefiTestingPkg to avoid circular repo dependencies in Project Mu.